 2018 GUESTS OF HONOR

 Keynote – Andrew Gross

 Andrew Gross has written fourteen NY Times bestselling thrillers, five with James Patterson and nine on his own.
 His books are sold in over 25 countries.
 He loves to tell gripping tales of family or greed or desperation, involving ordinary people who must tackle such things.
-His latest novel, The One Man, is a WWII thriller.
-The Saboteur, his second WWII, novel will be released in Sept.
+His recent novel, The One Man, is a WWII thriller.
+The Saboteur, his second WWII novel, was just released in Sept.
 2017.
 He credits his wife, Lynn, with his success in changing genres.
 At SleuthFest, he’ll be participating in multiple sessions, including one that highlights how to change genres successfully.

 Forensic Guest of Honor – Katherine Ramsland, Ph.D.

 Katherine Ramsland, Ph.D. teaches forensic psychology at DeSales University in PA.
 She has published over 1,000 articles, stories, blogs, and reviews, and 60 books, including Confessions of a Serial Killer: The Untold Story of Dennis Rader, The Forensic Science of CSI, The Criminal Mind: A Writer’s Guide to Forensic Psychology, and many more.